DCotterill/halixia-hugo/content/ma/take-a-writing-class-266.md

 Discover a love for creative writing with a class

-Take an online writing class to learn how to write, whether your interest is fiction, articles or non-fiction, find a writing workshop best suited for you and get writing.
+Take an online creative writing class to learn how to write.
+Whether your interest is fiction, articles or non-fiction, find a writing workshop best suited for you and get writing.

 To learn creative writing, like any art form, requires compassion, contemplation, and curiosity.
 There are benefits in making you a better communicator, improve your thinking skills, increase empathy and could even lead to greater job success.